We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 These alternative systems use color, numbers and other information to convey the hazards of the chemical.

-The key to evaluating the effectiveness of any alternative labeling method is to determine whether employees can correlate the visual warning on the in-plant container with the applicable chemical and its appropriate hazard warnings.
+The key to evaluating the effectiveness of alternative labeling methods is to determine whether employees can correlate the visual warning on the in-plant container with the applicable chemical and its appropriate hazard warnings.

-The alternative labeling system must also be readily accessible to all employees in their work area throughout each work shift.
+The alternative labeling system must be easily accessible to all employees in their work area during each work shift.
 The term "other such written materials" does not include safety data sheets used in lieu of labels.

 Knowledge Check Choose the best answer for the question.

 3-8.
-When does the Hazard Communication Standard (HCS-2012) recognize and allow the use of alternative in-plant labeling systems?
+When does the Hazard Communication Standard (HCS) recognize and allow the use of alternative in-plant labeling systems?